 The Radisson Blu Hotel Waterfront is the ship-like structure perched at the far end of the Cape Town Waterfront area, just a short walk up Beach Road.
 The nautical theme is fully justified because you can’t get much closer to the Atlantic without diving in.
 The waves are literally lapping below the wooden decking of the restaurant and pool area.
 As in keeping with most of the Radisson Blu brand, the interior is high contemporary Scandinavian with plenty of glass to let the light stream in from everywhere.
 The sense of understated luxury living lies in the DNA.

 David gives me a warm welcome as I arrive.
 He’s from guest relations, on guard duty for any confused guests found wandering around the lobby unattended.
 He discreetly guides me to the check-in and assures me he will never leave my side until I’m safely ensconced in my room.
 It’s flattering attention (as it should be for a five-star hotel) and a box ticked from me.

-Back to the peace and quiet of the hotel now (there is a regular shuttle back and forth if you need it) and even though David has retired for the night, his replacement is just as attentive.
+Back to the peace and quiet of the Radisson Blu Hotel Waterfront now (there is a regular shuttle back and forth if you need it) and even though David has retired for the night, his replacement is just as attentive.

 When I get back the suite my biggest problem is deciding which bedroom to use.

 A new day dawns and the breakfast buffet down at Tobago’s is truly an epic feast.
 Breads, cheeses and deli choices adorn an island counter whilst top of the hot menu choices is South African township favourite chakalaka, made with spicy onions, tomatoes and beans.